Please make any future excursions into the world of plaid more like the above. Thank you.

 Lush:

-sounds amazing - next time i'm in Brooklyn I definitely want to check it out.
+I'd never heard of that art piece so I looked it up.
+It sounds amazing - next time i'm in Brooklyn I definitely want to check it out.

 So I actually did like this collection- even though I didn't lookbook any of it.
 It was refreshing and not hideous.
 I agree that "intermittently successful" is a perfect descriptor.